gisquick/gisquick-doc/user-manual/project-publishing.rst

 .. figure:: ../img/project-publishing-1.png

-In the second ``Layers`` sub-page is controlled, simply by check boxes, which map layers will be published.
+In the second ``Layers`` sub-page is controlled, simply by checkboxes, which map layers will be published.
 It's also possible to publish layer as hidden (ie. not shown in ``Overlay layers`` tab, see :doc:`./user-interface` section).
 Top-left checkbox ``Use cache`` controls usage of QGIS Server map cache.
 By default, map tiles are